moq-wg/moq-transport/draft-ietf-moq-transport.md

 Any other value SHOULD be treated as a protocol error and terminate the session with a Protocol Violation ({{session-termination}}).

+There are times where some of the status information is redundant with information learned at the lower layer.
+For example, when using stream per object, the end of Group is redundant.

 ### Object Message Formats

 Every Track has a single 'Object Forwarding Preference' and publishers